bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Unique Enum Field values.md

 }
 ```

 The test will automatically validate that all fields have distinct values, even if the Enum expands or changes in the future.
 Failures will report the enum values that have the same property.
-If we misconfigure the enum above ( `RIGHT("left")`) we see:
+If we misconfigure the enum above ( `RIGHT("left")`) we see which value occurred multiple times, and in which Enum values:

 ```
 Expected :HashMap()